yacademy/yacademy.github.io/fellowship-program.md

 - At the end of the week (or second week for larger codebases), fellows present their findings and receive feedback from our residents, mentors, and codebase authors.
 - The auditing sprint ends with a retreat session where we invite a prominent guest for a lecture or AMA with the fellows.

-### Do you reward outstanding fellows?

-Yes.

-- Fellows are peer-appraised at the end of the fellowship and rewarded accordingly.
-- Top fellows will be invited to join the academy as resident auditors.

 **If you think you are a good fit for the program (yay!), please apply:**